Photo credits (left – right): Aslaug Gravfort, Mahtab Motlagh, Utu Iida Maria Liimatainen, Shawn Fitzgerald

 11.05 - 31.05

-DancEUA Artist-in-Residence is organized as a part of the dancEUA, a Creative Europe project (2024-2027) created by Studio Contemporary Dance Company – SSP (Croatia), Central Europe Dance Theatre – CEDT (Hungary), M Studio (Romania), Vitlycke – CPA (Sweden) and UA Contemporary Dance Platform (Ukraine) to empower Ukrainian contemporary dance through creativity, connection and resilience.
+DancEUA Artist-in-Residence is organized as a part of DancEUA, a Creative Europe project (2024-2027) created by Studio Contemporary Dance Company – SSP (Croatia), Central Europe Dance Theatre – CEDT (Hungary), M Studio (Romania), Vitlycke – CPA (Sweden) and UA Contemporary Dance Platform (Ukraine) to empower Ukrainian contemporary dance through creativity, connection and resilience.
 The DancEUA residency program is designed to foster artistic dialogue, support the development of individual projects, and encourage collaboration between artists from Ukraine and the partner countries.

 The residency will take place from 11 to 31 May, 2026.
 During this period, we will host three artistic projects from three partner countries Ukraine, Sweden and Hungary.
 The residency will provide the artists with an opportunity to further develop their artistic projects and to receive feedback from an experienced mentor, Saša Božić, a Croatian theatre director and dramaturge.